teitoku106/CypressWithIframe/README.md

 85%

-Problem: Cannot click checkbox inside an iframe
+Problem: Cannot click checkbox [Term and conditions] inside an iframe ("be.visible" return true but cannot click)

 Need to update: Generate report in html

-Welcome all feedback / hint
+Welcome all feedback / solutions!

 ----------------------------------------------------------